puppetlabs/puppetdb/documentation/CONTRIBUTING.md

 tests like this:

     $ ext/bin/boxed-core-tests -- lein test

-Copies of tools like `lein` and `pgbox` may be downloaded and installed to a temporary directory during the process, if you don't already have the expected versions.

 Similarly you should be able to configure and run the integration tests against the default Puppet and Puppetserver versions like this: